exterior street sign

 shamrockcity.ca

-Charlottetown’s original Irish pub opened up in 1983, serving a combination of traditional Irish and Eastern-Canadian fare, including seafood chowder and a classic shepherd’s pie.
+Olde Dublin Pub opened in 1983 and is a popular Charlottetown spot for St. Patrick’s Day celebrations.
+There, guests can enjoy a combination of traditional Irish and Eastern-Canadian fare, including seafood chowder and a classic shepherd’s pie.
 Local musician Gordon Belsher, who has performed Celtic music across Canada for over 50 years, is back this year, as is PEI’s “Red Headed Fiddler”, Courtney Hogan-Chandler.

 131 Sydney St, Charlottetown